Harukana Receive

 Harukana Receive (はるかなレシーブ, Harukana Reshību) is a Japanese manga series written and illustrated by Nyoijizai.
 It was serialized in Houbunsha's Manga Time Kirara Forward issues from October 2015 to November 2020.
-The manga has been licensed by Seven Seas Entertainment in North America, with the first two volumes released in July and October 2018 respectively.
-An anime television series adaptation by C2C aired from July 6 to September 21, 2018.
+The manga has been licensed by Seven Seas Entertainment in North America, with the first two volumes released in July and October 2018, respectively.
+An anime television series adaptation by C2C aired from July to September 2018.

 Plot

-In Okinawa, high school city girl Haruka Ozora has an extreme complex about her tall height comparison, while her cousin Kanata Higa (an Okinawan native) is very self-conscious about her short height and flat chest.
+In Okinawa, attractive high school city girl Haruka Ozora has an extreme complex about her tall height, while her cousin Kanata Higa (an Okinawan native) is very self-conscious about her short height and flat chest.
 She also begins to have second thoughts about quitting volleyball all together.
 However, with help from their experiences, the two girls decide to form a volleyball club at their school.

 Characters

-Umuru High Beach Volleyball Club
+Uruma High Beach Volleyball Club

-Originally, the club consisted of the Thomas Twins, Emily and Claire; only being recognized as an extension of Urumu High School's Indoor Volleyball Club; much to Claire's annoyance due to her sister's by-the-book demeanor; meaning the club could not be its own official club until the club gets a minimum of five members.
+Originally, the club consisted of the Thomas Twins, Emily and Claire; only being recognized as an extension of Uruma High School's Indoor Volleyball Club; much to Claire's annoyance due to her sister's by-the-book demeanor; meaning the club could not be its own official club until the club gets a minimum of five members.
 After witnessing Haruka and Kanata's rematch with Narumi and Ayasa, they are inspired to recruit them to the club; with Haruka being excited to join, while Kanata being apprehensive about accepting.
 After a local Junior tournament, Akari is inspired to join the club and after being challenged by Kanata, the sport inspires her to join the club, thus being the fifth member to make the club official.
 Despite not having a partner, Akari's demeanor inspires Kanata to nominate her as the club's Manager.
 After a talk with Claire, Claire and Emily's mother, Marissa, joins the club as the team's coach during her offseason.
 Unofficially, Haruka and Kanata's grandmother acts as the team's mascot.

 Team Harukana

 The pairing of maternal cousins, Haruka Ozora and Kanata Higa.
 Kanata was originally partnered with Narumi and hoped to become National Champions as a team.
-But, due to her parents' death; their team disbanded with Narumi reteaming with Ayase Tachibana, and Kanata leaving the sport.
+But, due to her parents' death and her short height complex, their team disbanded with Narumi reteaming with Ayasa Tachibana, and Kanata leaving the sport.
 As for Haruka, she is still technically a rookie to the sport, but has a natural talent for picking up the game.